Arianny Celeste

 Arianny Celeste (born Penelope López Márquez on November 12, 1985) (/æriˈɑːni/) is a former American ring girl and model.
-She is currently a co-host on the automotive reality television series Overhaulin' and has been featured in Playboy magazine.
+She was also a co-host on the automotive reality television series Overhaulin' and has been featured in Playboy magazine.

 Early life

 Celeste was born on November 12, 1985, in Las Vegas, Nevada.
 She is of Mexican and Filipino descent.
 "Arianny" is a nickname she was given as a child.
 She attended Eldorado High School and attended college at UNLV, where she majored in fitness management and nutrition.

 Career

 As ring girl

 Celeste made her UFC debut in 2006 at the Hard Rock Hotel and Casino in Paradise, Nevada.

 She was voted "2006 Ring Girl of the Year" by Fighter's Only Magazine.